Mike Pinder: Band hiatus, reformation and departure

 The Moody Blues went on hiatus in 1974, largely because of tour fatigue and family considerations.
 By this time, Pinder had grown tired of the burgeoning crime and inclement weather in his homeland.
 This, along with an impending divorce, prompted him to re-locate to Malibu, California, where he recorded a solo album The Promise in 1976, released through the Moody Blues' Threshold label.

 In 1977 the band reformed and began work on the 1978 release Octave.
 Pinder's only writing contribution to the album was "One Step Into the Light", an unused song from The Promise.
 He also added some synthesizer and backing vocals to the album, notably the album intro to Lodge's "Steppin' in a Slide Zone" and the instrumental climax on Edge's "I'll Be Level with You"; he then stopped coming to the sessions when interpersonal conflicts (mostly with Edge) arose.
 During this time, Pinder was also in a new relationship resulting in marriage and children; thus he preferred not to tour with the band at the time.
 As a result, the band chose to continue without him, hiring Swiss keyboardist Patrick Moraz, formerly of Yes, in his place.
+While the Moodies would continue to have their share of avid followers, it was the contention of many industry critics that the group had lost something without Pinder from an artistic standpoint.